Thompson Sampling with a Mixture Prior: RELATED WORK

-\textbf{Online model selection.} Since each latent state corresponds to a different hypothesis for how the environment is distributed, our work is related to online model selection; identifying the true latent state is analogous to selecting the best-performing base model. \mexp \citep{exp4} is one of the earliest such algorithms, but is designed for adversarial environments.
-On the other hand, Bayesian policy-reuse (BPR) \citep{bpr} does this for stochastic environments but is difficult to analyze.
-More recently, a line of work known as corralling bandit algorithms uses a master algorithm to identify a best-performing base bandit algorithm. \citet{corralling_exp} do this using a modified version of \mexp as the master.
-Lately, corralling algorithms have also been proposed in the stochastic setting using UCB or Mirror Descent \citep{corralling,corralling_2,model_selection_linbandit}.
-In all the above work, each base is only updated when it is selected by the master.
-Our main deviation from such work is that by considering the special case where base models are components of a mixture distribution, we can update them all jointly using Bayes rule.
+\textbf{Online model selection.} Our work is also related to online model selection, as each latent state corresponds to a different hypothesis for the distribution of the environment.
+Identifying the true latent state is analogous to selecting the best-performing base model. \mexp \citep{exp4} is one of the earliest algorithms for solving this problem in adversarial environments.
+Bayesian policy-reuse (BPR) \citep{bpr} could be used in stochastic environments but it does not have theoretical guarantees.
+More recently, in corralling bandits, a master algorithm learns the best-performing base bandit algorithm. \citet{corralling_exp} proposed a modified version of \mexp as the master.
+Corralling algorithms have also been extended to the stochastic setting \citep{corralling,corralling_2,model_selection_linbandit}.
+In all above works, the base algorithm is updated only when selected by the master.
+In our work, because of the full Bayesian treatment, all mixture components are always updated, which increases statistical efficiency.
+As shown in \cref{sec:experiments}, \mts outperforms multiple online model selection baselines.

-\textbf{Latent bandits.} Our setting can be considered a special instance of the latent bandits problem, where bandit instances are parameterized by a finite set of latent states, and each one corresponds to a different hypothesis over reward models \citep{latent_bandits,latent_contextual_bandits,latent_bandits_revisited}.
-In such structured environments, it is natural to consider a mixture prior that is learned from existing data, each component of the prior being a distribution over models.
-However, most previous work does not consider improving the prior; each latent state is typically associated with its own model that is fixed during the online interactions \citep{latent_bandits}.
-The closest work to ours is by \citet{latent_bandits_revisited}, who propose a TS algorithm that is \mts in the bandit setting.
-However, their regret bounds are linear with respect to the width of the prior.
-In our work, we analyze the posterior improvement and derive tighter prior-dependent regret bounds.
-In addition, we are the first to consider this latent structure over MDPs.
+\textbf{Latent bandits.} Our setting is also an instance of latent bandits, where bandit instances are parameterized by a finite set of latent states, and each one corresponds to a different hypothesis over reward models \citep{latent_bandits,latent_contextual_bandits,latent_bandits_revisited}.
+In such structured environments, it is natural to consider a mixture prior that is learned from existing data, each component of the prior being a model distribution.
+However, most previous works only considered a single fixed model per latent state \citep{latent_bandits}.
+The closest work is \citet{latent_bandits_revisited}, who proposed a TS algorithm \mmts.
+In a bandit, \mts is an instance of \mmts where the conditional models are mixture components and share the same parameter space.
+This distinction is important, as we explicitly analyze the concentration of the mixture posterior to derive sublinear regret bounds.
+The regret bounds of \citet{latent_bandits_revisited} are agnostic to posterior improvements and can be linear.
+We also apply \mts to reinforcement learning, which in turn generalizes \mmts.

-\section{Conclusions}
+\section{CONCLUSIONS}